-Each tax year, the required Mass Appraisal Report is prepared and certified by the Chief Appraiser at the conclusion of the appraisal phase of the ad valorem tax calendar (on or about May 15th).
+Each tax year, the required Mass Appraisal Report is prepared and certified by the Chief Appraiser at the conclusion of the appraisal phase of the ad valorem tax calendar (on or about May 15 or as soon thereafter as possible).
 The Mass Appraisal Report is completed in compliance with STANDARD RULE 6 - 8 of the Uniform Standards of Professional Appraisal Practice.
-The signed certification by the Chief Appraiser is compliant with STANDARD RULE 6 - 9 of USPAP.
+The signed certification by the Chief Appraiser is compliant with

+STANDARD RULE 6-9 of USPAP.
 This written reappraisal plan is attached to the report by reference.